-Time to help your kids with their spelling homework?
+Time to help your kids with their spelling school work?
 Your mind is probably already droning out the letters, “T…E…D…I…O…U…S”.
 In some households, spelling practice is met with tears and tantrums—and that’s just from the parents!

 So try something new!
 Some kids simply learn better aurally, kinesthetically or visually.
 If you have struggling spellers, it may help to get their large muscles in on the action.
 Doing so uses a different part of the brain and activates kinesthetic memory.